orospakr/stream-pump/README.md

 Synopsis
 ========

-Stream Pump is intended as a way to "bounrce", "reflect" or "multiply" a live video stream over HTTP from one source to many clients, and do it with something a little smaller and lighter than the big, proprietary, (and expensive) media server applications (like Windows Media Server).
+Stream Pump is intended as a way to "multiply" a live video stream over HTTP from one source to many clients, and do it with something a little smaller and lighter than the big, proprietary, (and expensive) media server applications (like Windows Media Server).
 It was originally written to serve a need for serving video to many clients behind a bottle-neck.

 It does: